 Technicians that are NATE certified can inspect the unit properly and determine what refrigerant it uses.
 They are familiar with the various makes and models of units that run on R22 refrigerant.

 Be sure to call Skylands Energy Service today to schedule a free, in-home consultation.

 Phasing Out R22 Refrigerant – Everything You Need To Know

 Through the years, R22 refrigerant has been phased out gradually by the EPA.
-It is still legal and available, but it is now quite costly because of supply and demand.
-However, manufacturers are no longer allowed to manufacture R22 so there is a shortage of the substance.
+It is still legal and available to use, but it is now quite costly because of supply and demand.
+However, manufacturers are no longer allowed to manufacture or import R22 so there is a shortage of the substance.
 As such, the prices have more than doubled of late.
 Consider that a recharge of a unit medium in size may end up costing as much as half the price of a brand-new air conditioner that is so much more energy-efficient.